u-boot/u-boot/doc/develop/bootstd/overview.rst

 Available bootmeth drivers
 --------------------------

-Bootmeth drivers are provided for:
+Bootmeth drivers are provided for booting from various media:

-   - extlinux / syslinux boot from a disk
+   - :doc:`extlinux / syslinux <extlinux>` boot from a storage device
    - extlinux boot from a network (PXE)
    - U-Boot scripts from disk, network or SPI flash
    - EFI boot using bootefi from disk